open-olive/loop-development-kit/ldk/go/examples/vault/readme.md

-# Sidekick Controller Example Go
+# Sidekick Vault Example - Go

-This is a very simple controller to use as a starting point.
-This controller watches for text events and emits a whisper every time it receives an event.
+This is a very simple Loop that demonstrates interacting with the Vault, which can be used to store credentials and other small pieces of sensitive information.

 ## Developers